Zephyr75/Walnut/README.md

 # Walnut

-Walnut is a simple application framework built with Dear ImGui and designed to be used with Vulkan - basically this means you can seemlessly blend real-time Vulkan rendering with a great UI library to build desktop applications.
+Walnut is a simple application framework built with Dear ImGui and designed to be used with Vulkan - basically this means you can seamlessly blend real-time Vulkan rendering with a great UI library to build desktop applications.
 The plan is to expand Walnut to include common utilities to make immediate-mode desktop apps and simple Vulkan applications.

 Currently supports Windows - with macOS and Linux support planned.
 Setup scripts support Visual Studio 2022 by default.